microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/aws/aws_terraform_winsrv/_index.md

 weight: 1
 ---

-# Onboard a AWS EC2 instance with Windows Server & Microsoft SQL Server to Azure Arc
+## Onboard a AWS EC2 instance with Windows Server & Microsoft SQL Server to Azure Arc

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Windows Server installed with Microsoft SQL Server 2019 (Developer edition) in a Amazon Web Services (AWS) EC2 instance and connect it as an Azure Arc enabled SQL server resource.

-By the end of the guide, you will have an AWS EC2 instance installed with Windows Server 2019 with SQL Server 2019, projected as an Azure Arc enabled SQL Server and a running SQL assessment with data injected to Azure Log Analytics workspace.
+By the end of the guide, you will have an AWS EC2 instance installed with Windows Server 2019 with SQL Server 2019, projected as an Azure Arc enabled SQL server and a running SQL assessment with data injected to Azure Log Analytics workspace.

 ## Prerequisites